jasonlotito/buckets/API.md

 <a name="buckets-whichbuckets"></a>
 ## #whichBuckets
-Will return the name of the bucket the value should be put in.
+Will put the data in the bucket and return the name of the buckets the value was placed in.

 ```js
 // One bucket returned